yugabyte/yugabyte-db/docs/content/preview/drivers-orms/orms/ysql-sqlalchemy.md

   </li>
 </ul>

 This SQLAlchemy ORM example, running on Python, implements a basic REST API server for an e-commerce application scenario.
 Database access in this application is managed through [SQL Alchemy ORM](https://docs.sqlalchemy.org/en/13/orm/).
-The e-commerce database (`ysql-sqlalchemy`) includes the following tables:

-- `users`: the users of the e-commerce site
-- `products`: the products being sold
-- `orders`: the orders placed by the users
-- `orderline`: each line item of an order

 The source for this application can be found in the [`python/sqlalchemy` directory](https://github.com/yugabyte/orm-examples/tree/master/python/sqlalchemy) of Yugabyte's [Using ORMs with YugabyteDB](https://github.com/yugabyte/orm-examples) GitHub repository.